Real-time-embedded10/Magic-Music-Player/Software/Hand Gesture Recognition/Software Used in Database Establishment/3. Feature Extraction/README.md

 |weighted-mean1 of xa|4|weighted-mean2 of xa|5|weighted-mean1 of ya|4|weighted-mean2 of ya|5|
 |weighted-mean1 of za|4|weighted-mean2 of za|4|weighted-mean1 of xg|1|weighted-mean2 of xg|1|
 |weighted-mean1 of yg|1|weighted-mean2 of yg|1|weighted-mean1 of zg|1|weighted-mean2 of zg|1|

+Feature Selection
+--
+Finally, 21 features were selected.
+They are: